 Productivity Management 101: What is It and What It Can Do for You?

-There are a number of ways to measure productivity, but the most common is output per hour, and according to research, an average employee is productive for only 3 hours per day
+Amongst several metrics to gauge productivity, the most widespread is 'output per hour'.
+As per recent research, an average employee is productive for only about 3 hours each day.

-Productivity growth is an important economic indicator because it measures how efficiently an economy is using its resources.
-A country with a high productivity growth rate can produce more output with the same amount of inputs or produce the same output with fewer inputs.
-This leads to higher living standards and economic growth.
+Productivity growth serves as a crucial economic barometer, gauging how resourcefully an economy capitalizes on its assets.
+An economy boasting a high rate of productivity growth can either generate more output with equivalent inputs or maintain the same output level with fewer resources.
+This fuels higher living standards and propels economic growth.

-This same concept can be applied to a company or a small team.
+This identical principle can be extrapolated to a business environment or a smaller team framework.

 Now that we handled the topic of what is productivity management let's talk about why, exactly, you should implement it.
 There are many benefits to productivity management, including:

 By monitoring employee productivity, businesses can identify areas where workers are struggling and implement changes to help them work more efficiently.
 This can lead to increased output and improved bottom-line results.